 You can find your routing number and account number printed on the bottom of your checks.

-You’ll see three groups of numbers.
-Typically, reading left to right, the first number (usually nine digits) is the routing number.
-The next group of numbers (usually 10 to 12 digits) is generally the account number.
-The third is usually the actual check number.
+You’ll see three groups of numbers (often separated by spaces and/or symbols).
+Typically, reading left to right, the first number (nine digits) is the routing number; the next group of numbers (usually nine to 12 digits) is the account number; the third is the actual check number.

 Protecting Your Routing and Account Numbers

-To avoid potential bank fraud, it’s wise not to share your account number with any person or business unless you absolutely need to, and also to keep your checkbook in a safe place.
-Any old checks should be shredded before they get discarded.
+• Avoid sharing your banking details unless necessary.
+To protect yourself from potential bank fraud, you generally don’t want to share your account number with any person or business unless you absolutely need to.
 Also wise: not sharing pictures of checks you’ve written on social media, even if it is for the first payment on your dream car.

 The Takeaway